 The City of Ames received its eleventh allocation of Community Development Block Grant (CDBG) funding in the amount of \$488,278.
-Additionally, approximately \$502,000 was rolled over from FY 13/14 and approximately \$200,000 is anticipated to come from program income in FY 2014/15, bringing the total available allocation to approximately \$1.1million.
-CDBG funds are utilized to support the City Council's goals of addressing Affordable Housing Needs in the community.
+Additionally, approximately \$502,000 was rolled over from FY 13/14 and approximately \$200,000 is anticipated to come from program income in FY 2014/15, bringing the total available allocation to approximately \$1.1 million.
+CDBG funds are utilized to support the City Council's goal of increasing the availability of affordable housing in the community.